Baltic Robinson 2004

-Baltic Robinson: 2004 (also known as Jungle Star) was the fourth version of Expedition Robinson (known as Survivor in certain countries) to be filmed and aired in the Baltic region.
-The season aired from September, 2004 until December 18, 2004 and is based upon a format originally devised by the now-defunct British production company, Planet 24.
+Baltic Robinson: 2004 (also known as Jungle Star) was the fourth season of Expedition Robinson (known as Survivor in certain countries) aired in the Baltic region and the third to be filmed in Malaysia.
+The season aired from 11 September 2004 until December 18, 2004 and is based upon a format originally devised by the now-defunct British production company, Planet 24.

+Season summary

 The central premise of the 2004 edition was the sole participation of celebrity contestants.
 Other changes that were made involved a filming period of 15 days (unlike the 30-day duration of preceding seasons) and the division of the contestants into two "tribes" through the use of a method known as a "schoolyard pick" (when team leaders interchangeably choose from a pool of people in order to form competing teams.)

 Latvian finalist Dagmāra Legante (13 votes) eventually won the prize of €10 000, prevailing over the Lithuanian representative, Renata Ražnauskiene (7 votes), and the Estonian representative, Koit Toome (6 votes).
 Legante dominated in the competition stage of the season, earning five of her votes from the challenges.
 In comparison, Toome and Ražnauskiene earned two votes and one vote respectively during this phase of the competition.